Dzendys/AVR/README.md

 Then it launches **avr-gdb** with a TUI interface for debugging.

-> Compilation errors will abort the script.
+> Compilation errors will **abort** the script.

->Temporary .S and .elf files are automatically deleted when you exit the debugger.
+>Temporary `.S` and `.elf` files are automatically deleted when you exit the debugger.

 ## 📜 License
 No license.
 Use and modify freely.
-Credit is appreciated.
+Credit and pull requests are appreciated.